-- Psychotherapy Notes: We usually do not maintain psychotherapy notes about you.
-If we do, we will only use and disclose them with your written authorization except in limited situations. - Marketing: We may only use and disclose your health information for marketing purposes with your written authorization.
-This would include making treatment communications to you when we receive a financial benefit for doing so. - Sale of Your Health Information: We may sell your health information only with your written authorization.
+- Marketing and Fundraising: We may only use and disclose your health information for marketing or fundraising purposes with your written authorization.
+This would include making treatment communications to you when we receive a financial benefit for doing so. - Sale of Your Health Information: We may sell your health information only with your written authorization. - Drug Treatment Records: Records related to the diagnosis, treatment and/or rehabilitation of Substance Abuse Disorder may not be used or disclosed in a civil, criminal, administrative, or legislative proceeding against the individual absent written consent from the individual or a court order.